Long Buckby: History

-The small hamlet of Long Buckby Wharf, is separate from the main village, but within the parish.
-This is located alongside the Grand Union Canal, and was once a thriving community with its own post office, church and village hall.
+The small hamlet of Long Buckby Wharf is separate from the main village but within the parish.
+It is located alongside the Grand Union Canal and was once a thriving community with its own post office, church and village hall.

-The village offers a wide range of amenities and services to its residents, including a doctor's surgery, two dentists, four churches, two schools, a public library, a veterinary surgery, a boarding cattery, a post office, a community centre, Long Buckby Mill Park Nature Reserve and Cotton End Park.
+The village offers a wide range of amenities and services, including a doctor's surgery, two dentists, four churches, two schools, a public library, a veterinary surgery, a boarding cattery, a post office, a community centre, Long Buckby Mill Park Nature Reserve and Cotton End Park.
 There are three pubs in the village (The Pigeon, Old King's Head & a micro-pub Badger's Arms).
-A fourth pub, The Admiral Rodney is closed and now a hair salon and rented flats.
-Local shops include two grocery stores, a butchers, several hairdressers, a card and gift shop, chemist and a wide range of restaurants and take-aways.
+A fourth pub, The Admiral Rodney, is closed and now a hair salon and rented flats.
+Local shops include two grocery stores, a butcher’s, several hairdressers, a card and gift shop, a chemist and a wide range of restaurants and take-aways.

 The English comedian Stanley Unwin moved to Long Buckby in 1940 when he got a job with the BBC at the nearby Borough Hill transmitting station.
-He stayed as a resident until his death in 2002.
+He lived there until his death in 2002.

-Long Buckby railway station was opened in 1881 upon the Northampton Loop Line.
-Until the mid-1960s Long Buckby boasted its own goods marshalling yard which played a very significant role in the once thriving village economy, providing for the import of fuel and consumables for local business and residents as well as delivering the mail and packages to the village post office, and newspapers to the village newsagents.
+Long Buckby railway station was opened in 1881 on the Northampton Loop Line.
+Until the mid-1960s Long Buckby boasted its own goods-marshalling yard, which played a very significant role in the once thriving village economy, providing for the import of fuel and consumables for local business and residents as well as delivering the mail and packages to the village post office and newspapers to the village newsagents.
 Local agricultural produce and to a lesser extent livestock were exported from the facility.

-Long Buckby railway station as the nearest stop to Althorp was the final stop on the rail journey by the Prince of Wales, his two sons and others following the Funeral of Diana, Princess of Wales, as such it was seen on television across the world.
+Long Buckby railway station, as the nearest stop to Althorp, was the final stop on the rail journey by the then Prince of Wales, his two sons and others following the funeral of Diana, Princess of Wales and as such it was seen on television across the world.